MicrosoftDocs/visualstudio-docs/docs/msbuild/change-waves.md

 ---
 # Change waves

 A *change wave* is a set of behavior changes in MSBuild that you can opt out of by specifying a particular flag as an environment variable.
-The purpose of this is to warn you of potentially disruptive changes that will become standard functionality later, so that you have greater flexibility in adapting to the changes.
+The purpose of this is to warn you of potentially disruptive changes that will become standard functionality later, so that you have a time period of flexibility for adapting to these changes before they become standard functionality.
 All the features in a specific change wave can only be enabled or disabled together, not individually.

 When you upgrade to a new version of MSBuild, changes that are potentially breaking are enabled by default, but if a feature affects your build negatively, you can easily disable that wave of changes.
-Disabling the changes in the change wave allows you more time to update your build before enabling the new features, while still using the newer version of MSBuild.
+Disabling a change wave also disables change waves of higher versions.

 ## Opt out of change wave features